 - 2009 Eminent Visitor Award of the Catalysis Society of South Africa

-- 2011 Paul H. Emmett Award in Fundamental Catalysis of the North American Catalysis Society
+- 2011 Paul H. Emmett Award of the North American Catalysis Society

 - 2012 International Catalysis Award of the International Association of Catalysis Societies

 - 2013 Vladimir N. Ipatieff Lectureship in Catalysis of Northwestern University

 - 2013 Bourke Award of the Royal Society of Chemistry

 - 2013 Spinoza Award of the Netherlands Organization for Scientific Research

 Weckhuysen, being scientific director of the Dutch Research School for Catalysis (NIOK) in the period 2003-2013, is currently directing the Smartmix research program CATCHBIO on Biomass Catalysis funded by the Dutch government and chemical industries (2007-2016; ~ 29 M€; www.catchbio.com) and the Gravitation research program MCEC on Multiscale Catalytic Energy Conversions (2013-2023; ~ 32 M€; www.mcec-researchcenter.nl) funded by the Dutch government.
 Of both large research program initiatives he has been the main initiator.

 Weckhuysen is also an alumnus elected member of the Young Academy of the Royal Dutch Academy of Sciences; an elected member of the Netherlands Academy of Technology and Innovation, the Royal Holland Society of Sciences, the European Academy of Sciences, the Royal Dutch Academy of Sciences; and a Fellow of the Royal Society of Chemistry and the American Association for Advancement of Science.
 In 2015 he has been appointed Knight in the Order of the Netherlands Lion.